bxt/Photoshop-Javascript-Tools/README.md

 * example.jsx: Simple template batch processing script for including text from JSON data
 * Progressor.jsxinc: A progress bar UI
 * util.jsxinc: Utility functions for file renaming and number formating
+* dates.jsxinc: Date utilities
+* Holidays.jsxinc: Calculate repeating days for a year based on .hld files

 Installing
 ----------

-To install simply copy all the files into the directoy `Adobe Photoshop CS3/Presets/Scripts/` or
+To install simply copy the files listed at (*) into the directoy `Adobe Photoshop CS3/Presets/Scripts/` or
 `Adobe Photoshop CS3/Vorgaben/Skripten/`.

+Then set your JSINCLUDE enviroment variable to the path of this directory, e.g. /c/Program Files/Photoshop-Javascript-Tools/